Elshaden/apiato-sanctum/README.md

 #### Sanctum will work with existing Permissions and Roles as you would expect with Passport.

+## Sanctum uses web guard, there is no need to create a sanctum guard.
+### Note: when seeding existing users, permissions or anythng that uses the guard name you need to skip adding sanctum guard

+`
+if($guardName == 'sanctum') continue;
+`

 ## Thanks for using Apiato-Sanctum

 #### I welcome any feedback, questions or suggestions.